RobertoIzzo/exercises/Exercises/ReadMePleasetxt.txt

  the beginning of the method, perform some awaits and then re-enable its control at the end of the handler;
  the event handler can’t give up its context because it needs to re-enable its control.
- Each async method has its own context, so if one async method calls another async method, their contexts are independent. rivate async void button1_Click(object sender, EventArgs e) {
+ Each async method has its own context, so if one async method calls another async method, their contexts are independent. private async void button1_Click(object sender, EventArgs e) {
   button1.Enabled = false;
   try